This information is derived from the State Department's Office of Investment Affairs’ Investment Climate Statement.

 Topics include Openness to Investment, Legal and Regulatory systems, Dispute Resolution, Intellectual Property Rights, Transparency, Performance Requirements, State-Owned Enterprises, Responsible Business Conduct, and Corruption.

-With a population of 9.7 million, Hungary has an open economy and GDP of approximately $161 billion.
+With a population of 9.7 million, Hungary has an open economy and GDP of approximately USD 161 billion.
 Hungary has been a member of the European Union (EU) since 2004, and fellow member states are its most important trade and investment partners in addition to the United States.
-Foreign direct investment (FDI) from Asian sources has increased in the past decade, accounting for about five percent of the total FDI stock in 2019 and over a third of new foreign direct investment in 2020 Macroeconomic indicators were generally strong before the COVID-19 pandemic, with GDP growing by 4.9 percent in 2019.
-In 2020, however, Hungary’s GDP decreased by 5.1 percent.
-As the Government of Hungary (GOH) increased spending to support the economy and other priorities, the 2020 budget deficit reached approximately nine percent of GDP, which pushed up public debt to over 80 percent of GDP.
-Ratings agencies in 2020 maintained Hungary’s sovereign debt at BBB, two notches above investment grade, with a stable outlook.
-In 2020, the Finance Ministry forecasted 5 to 5.5 percent economic growth and a 6.5 percent budget deficit for 2021.
+Foreign direct investment (FDI) from Asian sources has increased in the past decade, accounting for about 5 % of the total FDI stock in 2019 and over a third of new foreign direct investment in 2020 Macroeconomic indicators were generally strong before the COVID-19 pandemic, with GDP growing by 4.9% in 2019.
+In 2020, however, Hungary’s GDP decreased by 5.1%.
+As the Government of Hungary (GOH) increased spending to support the economy and other priorities, the 2020 budget deficit reached approximately 9% of GDP, which pushed up public debt to over 80% of GDP.
+Ratings agencies in 2020 maintained Hungary’s sovereign debt at BBB, two notches above investment grade.
+Fitch maintained Hungary’s stable outlook, whereas Standard and Poor’s revised it to “Negative.”
+Moody rating is due on September 23.
+In 2020, the Finance Ministry forecasted 5 to 5.5% economic growth and a 6.5% budget deficit for 2021.
+Update: In 2021 the budget posted a deficit of 6.8%in proportion to GDP.
+The 2022 deficit target is 4.9% of GDP and the 2023 deficit target is 3.5% of GDP.
+In 2021 Hungary’s GDP grew by 7.1%; the government projects GDP to increase by 4.7% in 2022 and by 4.1% in 2023.

 Hungary’s central location in Europe and high-quality infrastructure have made it an attractive destination for Foreign Direct Investment (FDI).
-Between 1989 and 2019, Hungary received approximately $97.8 billion in FDI, mainly in the banking, automotive, software development, and life sciences sectors.
-The EU accounts for 89 percent of all in-bound FDI.
+Between 1989 and 2019, Hungary received approximately USD 97.8 billion in FDI, mainly in the banking, automotive, software development, and life sciences sectors.
+The EU accounts for 89 % of all in-bound FDI.
 The United States is the largest non-EU investor.
 The GOH actively encourages investments in manufacturing and sectors promising high added value and/or employment, including research and development, defense, and service centers.
-To promote investment, the GOH lowered the corporate tax rate to nine percent in 2017, among the lowest rates in the EU.
-Hungary’s Value-Added Tax (VAT), however, is the highest in Europe at 27 percent.
+To promote investment, the GOH lowered the corporate tax rate to nine % in 2017, among the lowest rates in the EU.
+Hungary’s Value-Added Tax (VAT), however, is the highest in Europe at 27 %.
+Update: In June 2022, the government rejected to adapt the Global Minimum Tax agreement, contrary to its previous commitment.

 Analysts remain concerned that the GOH may intervene in certain priority sectors to unfairly promote domestic ownership at the expense of foreign investors.
 In September 2016, Prime Minister (PM) Viktor Orban announced that at least half of the banking, media, energy, and retail sectors should be in Hungarian hands.
 Observers note that through various tax changes the GOH has pushed several foreign-owned banks out of Hungary.
-The GOH has claimed it has increased Hungarian ownership in the banking sector to close to 60 percent, up from 40 percent in 2010.
-In the energy sector, foreign-owned companies’ share of total revenue fell from 70 percent in 2010 to below 50 percent by the end of 2019.
+The GOH has claimed it has increased Hungarian ownership in the banking sector to close to 60%, up from 40% in 2010.
+In the energy sector, foreign-owned companies’ share of total revenue fell from 7 % in 2010 to below 50% by the end of 2019.
 Foreign media ownership also has decreased drastically in recent years as GOH-aligned businesses have consolidated control of Hungary’s media landscape.
 The number of media outlets owned by GOH allies increased from around 30 in 2015 to nearly 500 in 2018.
-In November 2018, the owners of 476 pro-GOH media outlets, constituting between 80 and 90 percent of all media, donated those outlets to the Central European Press and Media Foundation (KESMA) run by individuals with ties to the ruling Fidesz party.
+In November 2018, the owners of 476 pro-GOH media outlets, constituting between 80 and 90% of all media, donated those outlets to the Central European Press and Media Foundation (KESMA) run by individuals with ties to the ruling Fidesz party.
+Update: following the national elections in April 2022, government members announced that Hungarian ownership amounts to an average of 51% in the economy, but there are differences among sectors.
+They noted that Hungarian ownership needs to be raised in food retail, production of construction materials, insurance, and telecommunication.

 As part of its COVID-19 pandemic response, the Parliament passed state of emergency (SOE) legislation in March and November 2020 that gave the GOH broad authority to bypass Parliament and govern by decree.
 The first SOE law did not have a sunset clause and remained in effect until June 2020 when the GOH repealed it.
 The GOH passed a second SOE law in November, this time for a 90-day period.
 Following the expiration of the 90-day term, the Parliament extended the SOE for another 90 days in February 2021.
+Update: In 2021 and 2022 the government passed subsequent measures to extend the emergency, currently in force until December 31, 2022, based on the pandemic as well as the war in Ukraine.
 As part of the emergency measures, the GOH also extended measures for national security screening of foreign investments from December 31, 2020, until June 30, 2021, and may further extend this deadline.